 - Good communication skills

 - · An eye for detail

-- under pressure
+- Ability to problem solve and work under pressure

 - · Practical and creative skills

-- Business, management and
+- · Business, management and

-- marketing skills.
+- marketing skills

+What are the chances of getting a job?
 Number of winemakers expected to arow

 New Zealand wine has an excellent reputation, attracting tourists and creating export demand.
 The export value of wine has risen each year for the last decade and will likely reach \$2 billion annually by 2020.
 The number of wineries is increasing.
 From 2018 to 2019, 19 new wineries were established.